Cooking for First-Time RVers: Tips & Ideas

-- Matches or a lighter: I recommend having two methods for starting a fire.
+- Matches or a lighter: I recommend having two methods for starting a fire just in case.
 So, consider a backup source even if your RV maintains a pilot light.

 - Pot or pan: You can use a pot to cook over the fire or use it as a dishwashing container.
 If you plan on doing any baking, you’ll need that dutch oven.